-When you eventually deploy the ticketing system, your team should expect email notifications for each raised ticket.
+When you eventually deploy this MSP ticketing system, your team should expect email notifications for each raised ticket.
 Additionally, Liberum allows them to sort through numerous problems based on the dates, descriptions, categories, and usernames attached to each ticket.

 Liberum Help Desk Main Features

 - Active Directory Integration: For increased system control and convenient management of hardware plus software assets, Liberum Help Desk is built to integrate seamlessly with Active Directory.
 Now, for the sake of clarity, Active Directory is a specialized Microsoft technology that runs on the Windows Server OS.
 MSPs continue to use it to manage and control networked devices, domains, user accounts, and software.
 So the integration of Liberum with Active Directory should have the capacity to provide a decent range of asset management capabilities.

 - Customizable Email Notifications: Liberum Help Desk uses its email notifications to keep you consistently in the loop about your customer service operations.
 Such messages can, for instance, alert you as soon as the system receives a new customer ticket, or provide basic real-time insights into how the whole customer support system is performing.
 The precise details here depend on how you choose to configure your email notifications.
 And when it comes to that, Liberum allows you to define the types of notifications you’d like to receive, as well as the specific parameters you’d prefer to leave out.